Skip to footer content

 document.Close();

-The difference is clear: IronPDF handles CSS, modern HTML, and even JavaScript, while iTextSharp requires manual creation of each element, font specification, and table construction.
-To ensure proper presentation, the format of the input HTML is key.
+The difference is clear: IronPDF handles CSS, modern HTML, and JavaScript, while iTextSharp requires manual creation of each element, font specification, and cell-by-cell table construction.
+For document-heavy applications generating dozens of distinct templates, this difference in code volume compounds significantly over time.

 {